 The topic of this article is Trademark Registration in China.
 If you are starting a business in China, it is important to know that China does not recognize unregistered trade mark rights.
 It is highly recommended that trade marks are registered before starting a business in/with China.
 Guide to China Trademark Registration.

-How to register a China trademark as a foreign company
+How to register Trademark Registration in China as a foreign company

 If you are starting a business in China, it is important to know that China does not recognize unregistered trade mark rights.
 It is highly recommended that trade marks are registered before starting a business in/with China.

 Today we will tell you all about product classification, how to register a trademark in China, what documents you will need, and how long it will take.